 Explore the vast world of bloggers who are devoted to reading and telling the world about their favorite books.
 If one of your books is mentioned, take a minute and leave a comment, it shows that you are an accessible writer who cares what your readers think.

-While this post is asking the question of authors, it applies to anyone marketing a service or product.
+While this post is directed towards authors, it applies to anyone marketing a service or product.
 Learn to step out of the comfort zone where it seems everyone is connecting by the numbers, remember that quality is more important than quantity, and you need to be “where you know” that others are interested in what you are doing.

 It’s time to look beyond the mass market and discover new territories.